-The following table provides the estimated undiscounted amount of potential future payments for each major group of guarantees at December 31, 2019.
+The following table provides the estimated undiscounted amount of potential future payments for each major group of guarantees at December 31, 2020.
 These guarantees arise during the ordinary course of business from relationships with customers and nonconsolidated affiliates.
 Non-performance by the guaranteed party triggers the obligation requiring us to make payments to the beneficiary of the guarantee.
 Based on our experience these types of guarantees have not had a material effect on our consolidated financial position or on our liquidity.
 Our expectation is that future payment or performance related to the non-performance of others is considered unlikely.

-(11 111110113)
+(in Millions)

 Guarantees:

-Guarantees of vendor financing - short term (1) \$ 75.7
+Guarantees of vendor financing - short term(1) \$ 140.6

-Other debt guarantees (2) 2.1
+Other debt guarantees (2)

-TOTAL \$ 77.8
+TOTAL \$ 140.6

-(1) Represents guarantees to financial institutions on behalf of certain customers for their seasonal borrowing.
-The short-term amount is recorded as "Guarantees of vendor financing" on the consolidated balance sheets.

-(2) These guarantees represent support provided to third-party banks for credit extended to various customers and nonconsolidated affiliates.
+- (1) Represents guarantees to financial institutions on behalf of certain customers for their seasonal borrowing.
+The short-term amount is recorded as "Guarantees of vendor financing" on the consolidated balance sheets. - (2) These guarantees represent support provided to third-party banks for credit extended to various customers and nonconsolidated affiliates.
 The liability for the guarantees is recorded at an amount that approximates fair value (i.e. representing the stand-ready obligation) based on our historical collection experience and a current assessment of credit exposure.
-We believe the fair value of these guarantees is immaterial.
-The majority of these guarantees have an expiration date of less than one year.
+In the past, the fair value of these guarantees has been immaterial and the majority of these guarantees have had an expiration date of less than one year.